petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vmss.md

 > [!NOTE]
 >
-> Required Azure CLI version **2.62.0** or above for roll-back of uniform scale set from Trusted launch to Non-Trusted launch configuration.
+> Required Azure CLI version **2.62.0** or above for roll back of uniform scale set from Trusted launch to Non-Trusted launch configuration.

-To roll-back changes from Trusted launch to previous known good configuration, set `--security-type` to `Standard` as shown.
+To roll back changes from Trusted launch to previous known good configuration, set `--security-type` to `Standard` as shown.
 Optionally, you can also revert other parameter changes - OS image, virtual machine size, and repeat steps 2-5 described with [Enable Trusted launch on existing scale set](#enable-trusted-launch-on-existing-scale-set-uniform)

 ```azurecli-interactive
 az vmss update --name MyScaleSet `